quentinsf/icsv2ledger/README.md

     --ledger-file FILE, -l FILE
                           ledger file where to read payees/accounts
-    --mapping-file FILE   file which holds the mappings --quiet, -q           do not prompt if account can be deduced --skip-lines INT      number of lines to skip from CSV file --tags, -t            prompt for transaction tags
+    --mapping-file FILE   file which holds the mappings --accounts-file FILE  file which holds a list of allowed accounts --quiet, -q           do not prompt if account can be deduced --skip-lines INT      number of lines to skip from CSV file --tags, -t            prompt for transaction tags